 LIN

-As BFH does not have the necessary equipment to read from a LIN Bus, sensors with this interface are not supported.
+As BFH does not have the necessary equipment to read from a LIN Bus, sensors with this interface are not supported at the moment.

 Precisions and resolutions

 Current to be measured

 The resolution of the current of the Evaluator is 16 bit.
 The accuracy is 0.1% of the maximal value (600A), thus 600mA.
 As the transducers’ output values are compared to the values measured by the reference sensor, this low accuracy is not a problem.